What is the Swine Flu Vaccine and is it safe?

-Many were concerned that the swine flu vaccine seemed to be developed all too quickly, given the strict nature of drug regulations in the United States.
-While doctors said that it is safe, the general public was somewhat divided in their views.
+Many were concerned that the swine flu vaccine seemed to be developing all too quickly, given the strict nature of drug regulations in the United States.
+While doctors said it was safe, the general public was somewhat divided in their views.

--There was a fear, that as in 1976, a rash of Guillain-Barre syndrome (GBS) could occur as a result of vaccination.
+-There was a fear that as of 1976, a rash of Guillain-Barre syndrome (GBS) could occur as a result of vaccination.
 There were less than a dozen cases of GBS confirmed, with only a few suspected to be actually associated with the swine flu vaccine and only temporary symptoms had been reported.

 -No one really knows what causes Guillain-Barre, it is believed to be caused by an infection (even the common cold, or the flu itself) and there was never any concrete proof that the swine flu vaccine caused it.

 There have been many more cases of GBS in those who did not receive the vaccine.

 -In the only study that showed any association at all with the vaccine, it was hinted that 1 out of every 1 million people who received the vaccine may be at risk of GBS.

 There has been a lot of controversy as to the possible dangers of swine flu vaccine, seasonal flu vaccine, or any vaccine for that matter, and whether or not they are safe due to additives and preservatives.